Telemedia: Stations acquired by Newcap

 NOTES: 1 Telemedia held the license for this station, which had not yet launched at the time of its acquisition.

-Stations in Quebec
+Stations in Quebec and Atlantic/ Stations Acquired by Astral Media

-All Telemedia stations in Quebec were acquired by Astral Media, although the Radiomédia network of mainly AM stations became a 50/50 joint venture between Astral Media and Standard Broadcasting.
+All Telemedia stations in Quebec and in the atlantic were acquired by Astral Media, although the Radiomédia network of mainly AM stations became a 50/50 joint venture between Astral Media and Standard Broadcasting.
 Corus Entertainment acquired Radiomédia by 2005 in exchange for Corus's smaller FM stations in Quebec.
 Astral re-entered the AM business in Quebec by 2007, when Standard Broadcasting exited the terrestrial broadcasting business as Astral acquired the stations.
+Today, All of the stations that were Acquired by Astral Media except for Radiomédia are now owned by Bell Media.